informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

     `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.
-    + The term "export" here refers to giving access to an object by one of the following two means: defining a method that returns it or passing it as an argument in an invocation of a method of another class.
+    + The term "export" here refers to giving access to an object by one of the following two means: defining a method that returns it or passing it as an argument in an invocation of a method of another class [^1].
 - Using `instanceof` or `getClass` (apart from in an equals method), since:
   * identifying the dynamic type of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.